Chapter Twenty: Emergence

 "Whose was it," Ben said.

 Aisha scooped the cards up and reshuffled.
-"New prompt," she said, evenly.
 "Julian's out.
 Five players.
-Ghost is still in the game."
+Ghost is still in."

 "I cannot stress enough how much I got robbed," Julian said, from his couch.